 You have also the possibility to choose what you want to see and who should get notified.

 A really cool update for the admin center from my point of view.

 Last but definitely not least is the Security and Compliance center.
-Maaan, that thing can do a lot and helps you even more with monitoring!
+Maaan, that thing is huge can do a lot and helps you even more with monitoring!

 Alright Mary-Kate or Ashley, humongous.
 This is also the key factor why I created three specific articles about the Security and Compliance center.
 Go check that out if you are interested.
 Alerts, content search, eDiscovery, audit log etc. there are many things to discover.